-This workshop was organised within the framework of the Belgian Network for DNA barcoding (BeBoL), which is financially supported by a FWO research network grant.
+This workshop was organised within the framework of the Belgian Network for DNA barcoding (BeBoL) and was financially supported by a FWO research network grant and SYNTHESIS.
 It focussed on three crucial aspects of the analysis of DNA data from degraded biological material (e.g. old, ancient, museum or badly preserved specimens):

 - DNA extraction methods for degraded material,